Vladan Milojević: Managerial career

 After hanging up his boots, Milojević worked in the youth setups at Iraklis and Red Star Belgrade.
 He won the national championship with the latter's under-18 team in the 2010–11 season.
 In June 2011, Milojević was appointed manager of Serbian SuperLiga side Javor Ivanjica, but left the club after three months.

 In February 2012, Milojević took charge at Serbian First League club Čukarički.
 He led them to promotion to the top flight in 2013.
 Two years later, Milojević won his first trophy as a manager when Čukarički defeated Partizan 1–0 in the 2014–15 Serbian Cup final.
 He left the club by mutual consent in October 2015.

 In November 2015, Milojević was appointed manager of Cypriot club Omonia.
 He left the position in May 2016.
 In August 2016, Milojević took charge at Greek side Panionios.
 He parted ways with the club at the end of the season.

 In June 2017, Milojević became manager of Red Star Belgrade.
 He won the league in his first season in charge and led them to the UEFA Europa League knockout stage.

 In the 2018–19 season, Milojević became the first manager to lead Red Star Belgrade to the UEFA Champions League group stage, having survived three qualifying rounds to eventually beat FC Red Bull Salzburg in the playoff round by 2–2 on aggregate.
 Red Star Belgrade caused one of the biggest upsets of that UEFA Champions League season by defeating the later winner of the season Liverpool at home with 2–0.

 In the 2019–20 season, Milojević again managed to reach the UEFA Champions League group stage after defeating some tough opponents in the likes of København and Young Boys.
 On 19 December 2019, Milojevic announced his resignation as manager of Red Star Belgrade even though the team is 11 points clear in the Serbian league.

 On 28 February 2020, Milojević signed a 1 1/2–year contract with Saudi Professional League club Al-Ahli.

 On 3 June 2021, Milojević signed a 2–year contract with Super League Greece club AEK Athens.

 On 17 October 2021, Milojević signed a 2-year contract with Saudi Professional League club Al-Ettifaq.
 He was sacked on 1 March 2022 with the team sitting in the relegation zone.

+On 5 October 2022, Milojević returned to Cyprus, becoming the new manager of Cypriot First Division club APOEL.
+He left after a second place finish in the 2022–23 season.

+On 31 August 2023, Milojević became the manager of another Cypriot club, Apollon Limassol..On 5 December Milojevic resigned as coach due to poor results.

+On 22 December 2023 Milojevic returned to Red Star Belgrade after 4 years and signed a multi-year contract.